dieanna123/BlueNoise/README.md

   3. `Download the dual pin code and upload it in Arduino/ IDE` [Download Code](arduino/FORDUALPINS.ino)

-** OR USE A WEBFLASHEr: NO NEED TO DOWNLOAD INO FILE (USE CHROME OR MICROSOFT BROWSER) [WEBFLASHER](https://smoochiee.github.io/Bluetooth-jammer-esp32/flash1) SELECT WHAT TO UPLOAD VSPI,HSPI OR DUAL AND CHOOSE RIGHT COM PORT
+### OR USE A WEBFLASHER: NO NEED TO DOWNLOAD INO FILE (USE CHROME OR MICROSOFT BROWSER)
+[WEBFLASHER](https://smoochiee.github.io/Bluetooth-jammer-esp32/flash1) SELECT WHAT TO UPLOAD VSPI,HSPI OR DUAL AND CHOOSE RIGHT COM PORT
 ---